-Creating a fun and lively contest is a great way to get people talking about you and your shop.
+Creating a fun and lively contest is a great way to get people talking about you and your Shopify store.
 Sites like Gleam (which we’ve worked with before for our Sparetoolz gift card giveaway) can help streamline the process.

 2. Personalize Your Ad Campaign

 One of the best things you can do is to make your customers feel special.
 Personalization lends that extra touch to an email campaign that can truly separate your store from all the others.
 The level of personalization that you’ll be able to achieve is subject to the data you’ve collected on your customers, but at the very least, you can insert a personalized subject line or greeting.

 Of course, you can—and should, at this time of year—take it to the next level if you can.

 Do your customers buy a product that accessorizes well with something else?
 Craft an email campaign that highlights the suggested accessories.
 Only 39% of online retailers are conducting such marketing campaigns, so there’s plenty of room for you to stand out by doing so.

 Do you know if your customers have pets, or were recently married?
 Tailor your communications to meet their unique needs for this time in their lives.